SimonKim4100/Interview/README.md

 # Interview_LT
-A simple interview question-keyword generating exe Built with python
+A simple interview question-keyword generating exe <br>
+Built with python

 ## Purpose and Usage